vegaprotocol/roadmap/README.md

 - Once a tagged release is stable in testnet the software will be made available to the validators.
 The validators will have a governance vote to deploy the software; once deployed the `shipped` label will be applied to the roadmap issue and the issue will be closed with a comment linking to the relevant software version release notes.

-## Feature Areas
+## Function Areas

-The following is a list of our current Vega Protocol areas:
+The following is a list of our current Vega Protocol function areas:

 - `data-node` Join the discussion [🧮 API query](https://github.com/vegaprotocol/feedback/discussions/categories/api-queries)
 - `core-protocol` Join the discussion [💡 Vega protocol software](https://github.com/vegaprotocol/feedback/discussions/categories/protocol-software)